 It was recently announced that Corinthia is contributing towards the restoration of a painting by the Russian artist Dimitri Grigoryevich Levitsky.
 What enticed Corinthia to do this?
 What is the history and allegorical meaning of this painting?

-This oils on canvas painting is a full-length portrait of Empress Catherine the Great of Russia and will be travelling to Moscow in early August to be the prime artefact of an exhibition at the Tsaritsyno Palace, where it will remain on show for five months.
+This oils on canvas painting is a full-length portrait of Empress Catherine the Great of Russia and left for Moscow in early August to be the prime artefact of an exhibition at the Tsaritsyno Palace, where it will remain on show for five months.

 Portrait of Catherine II of Russia also known as Catherine the Great, by Dimitri Grigoryevich Levitsky.